Home Up Feedback

 Wscript.Echo "Domain policy lockout duration in minutes: " & lngDuration

 The error introduced if this inaccuracy is not accounted for is not large.
-The error is always 2^32 100-nanosecond intervals, which is 7 minutes, 9.5 seconds.
+The error is always 2^32 100- nanosecond intervals, which is 7 minutes, 9.5 seconds.
 All the programs on this site that deal with Integer8 attributes have been revised as shown on this page to give accurate results.

 The link on the left discusses the details of this problem and unsigned arithmetic.
-The revised function linked below can be used to convert Integer8 attributes to dates:

 Integer8Date.txt <<-- Click here to view or download the program

 An alternative method to convert Integer8 values into dates uses the Windows time service tool w32tm.exe.
-This is included with Windows XP and Windows Server 2003 default installations.
+This is included with Windows XP and Windows Server 2003 default installations (and newer operating systems).
 This tool can be used to convert 64-bit values to dates in the local time zone.
 The program must still use the IADsLargeInteger property methods to convert the Integer8 value to a 64-bit number.
 We must also account for the inaccuracy described above when the LowPart method returns a negative value.
 However, w32tm.exe takes the local time zone bias into account and converts a 64-bit value into a date and time in the local time zone.
 The program linked below also uses the Exec method of the wshShell object, so it requires WSH 5.6 as well as w32tm.exe.
 The example program demonstrating a function using w32tm.exe is linked here:

 Integer8Date2.txt <<-- Click here to view or download the program